-At RRMG, we advocate a collaborative and multidisciplinary approach to client care, for this reason we offer two type of physical rehabilitation, osteopathy and physiotherapy.
+At RRMG, we advocate a collaborative and multidisciplinary approach to client care.
+For this reason, we oﬀer two types of physical rehabilitation, osteopathy and physiotherapy.
 You may see both a physiotherapist and osteopath.
-In addition, you may be referred to one of our doctors and other specialists, if we feel this the most effective way to get you pain-free and back to doing the activities you love most.
+In addition, you may be referred to one of our doctors and other specialists, if we feel this is the most eﬀective way to get you pain-free and back to doing the activities you love most.

 Osteopathy and Physiotherapy are very similar concepts.
 Both are manual therapies that treat musculoskeletal problems with the aim of improving mobility, reducing pain and improving quality of life.
 ‘Musculoskeletal’ refers to muscles, tendons, ligaments, bones, and fascia.
 Both Physiotherapists and Osteopaths examine, diagnose, form management protocols and treat musculoskeletal problems by looking at the function of your body as a whole.
 Both undertake years of training in anatomy, physiology and pathology.
 Both use techniques such as palpation, mobilisation and manipulation of joints, electrotherapy and acupuncture.

-While there are few differences between the two approaches, the main one is that Osteopathic treatments focuses more on hands-on therapy while Physiotherapy focuses more on rehabilitative exercises.
+While there are few diﬀerences between the two approaches, the main one is that Osteopathic treatments focus more on hands-on therapy while Physiotherapy focusses more on rehabilitative exercises.

 Osteopathy is defined as a system of diagnosis and treatment for a wide range of medical conditions.
 It works with the structure and function of the body and is based on the principle that the well-being of an individual depends on the skeleton, muscles, ligaments and connective tissues functioning smoothly together.

 — General Osteopathic Council